By using this site, you agree to the Privacy Policy and Terms of Use.

 🎧 #28 | GMJ Podcast | SheniEkimi.ge #1: Top 5 Evidence-Based Public Health News · 19m

-The study by Yadrick and colleagues at the University of California enrolled 18 healthy women who received 50mg zinc gluconate daily for 10 weeks.
-Importantly, standard copper blood tests like serum ceruloplasmin showed no changes, meaning conventional monitoring would miss the depletion entirely.
+The study by Yadrick and colleagues enrolled 18 healthy women who received 50mg zinc gluconate daily for 10 weeks.
+According to Yadrick et al. (1989, Am J Clin Nutr), standard copper blood tests like serum ceruloplasmin showed no changes, meaning conventional monitoring would miss the depletion entirely.

 Why Copper Supplementation Cannot Overcome the Effect

 The mechanism creates a persistent problem that additional copper cannot easily resolve.
-Even when individuals take copper supplements alongside zinc, the metallothionein protein remains active, continuing to trap incoming copper before it can enter systemic circulation.
+According to the original source, even when individuals take copper supplements alongside zinc, the metallothionein protein remains active, continuing to trap incoming copper before it can enter systemic circulation.

-Fischer et al. confirmed similar findings in 13 healthy men, demonstrating a comparable decline in erythrocyte superoxide dismutase activity within just 6 weeks of 50mg daily zinc supplementation.
+Fischer et al. (1984, Am J Clin Nutr) confirmed similar findings in 13 healthy men, demonstrating a comparable decline in erythrocyte superoxide dismutase activity within just 6 weeks of 50mg daily zinc supplementation.
 The research established that this dose—common in immune support supplements—reliably produces functional copper deficiency in healthy adults with normal diets.

 Clinical Implications for Supplement Users

-Erythrocyte superoxide dismutase serves as the most sensitive marker of copper status because it requires copper as a cofactor for proper function.
-The enzyme’s decline indicates cellular copper deficiency before other symptoms appear, suggesting widespread subclinical copper depletion may occur among regular zinc supplement users.
+According to the original source, erythrocyte superoxide dismutase serves as one of the most sensitive markers of copper status because it requires copper as a cofactor for proper function.
+The enzyme’s decline indicates cellular copper deficiency before other symptoms appear.

-Healthcare providers typically rely on serum ceruloplasmin for copper assessment, but both studies showed this marker remained normal despite significant functional copper depletion.
+According to Yadrick et al. (1989, Am J Clin Nutr), serum ceruloplasmin remained normal despite significant functional copper depletion.
 This disconnect means routine blood work fails to detect zinc-induced copper deficiency, potentially allowing it to progress unrecognized.

 Erythrocyte superoxide dismutase activity dropped 47% after 10 weeks of 50mg daily zinc supplementation in healthy women, while standard copper blood tests remained normal.